Summer Internships in Africa

 Have an impactful summer by doing a nonprofit internship!

 At Roots Interns, we offer internships with do good organisations in Africa.
 They are programs with a variety of causes; from humanitarian and female empowerment to animal welfare, wildlife conservation, and environmental management.
-But all organisations do impactful work on a grass-roots level, and you can be part of these causes by joining us during a summer internship.
+All of the organizations do impactful work on a grass-roots level, and you can be part of these causes by joining us during a summer internship.

 The academic focus areas of the nonprofit internships are wide-ranging; you can focus on marketing, NGO management, fundraising, social work, education, environmental management, and much more.
 Whether you’re looking for overall experience in nonprofit management, or something as specific as event coordination, we can offer you an internship that will suit your skills and academic focus.